Syntropysoft/syntropylog-adapters/src/aws/README.md

 ## 🤝 Why Choose SyntropyLog?

-1. **"Cost Effective"** - Se paga solo desde el primer año
+1. **"Cost Effective"** - Pays for itself from the first year
-2. **"Professional Support"** - Mentoring continuo y guidance
+2. **"Professional Support"** - Continuous mentoring and guidance
-3. **"Custom Solutions"** - Adaptadores específicos para tu stack
+3. **"Custom Solutions"** - Specific adapters for your stack
-4. **"Comprehensive Training"** - 3 días de training intensivo
+4. **"Comprehensive Training"** - 3 days of intensive training
-5. **"Ongoing Partnership"** - Estamos aquí para tu éxito
+5. **"Ongoing Partnership"** - We're here for your success

-*"SyntropyLog: Porque tu tiempo vale más que tu dinero"* 🚀
+*"SyntropyLog: Because your time is worth more than your money"* 🚀

 ---

 ## 📄 License

-Apache 2.0 - *"La herramienta es gratis, pero la expertise cuesta"*
+Apache 2.0 - *"The tool is free, but the expertise costs"*